 Unless and until otherwise provided by the Commissioners of St. Mary's County within the limitations provided by public general law, the aggregate amount of bonds and other evidences of indebtedness outstanding at any one time may not exceed a total of the sum of 3.15% upon the assessable real property in the County other than operating real property of a public utility and 5% upon the assessable personal property and operating real property of a public utility.
-However, (1) tax anticipation notes or other evidences of indebtedness having a maturity not in excess of 12 months, (2) bonds or other evidences of indebtedness issued or guaranteed by the County payable primarily or exclusively from taxes levied in or on, or other revenues of, special taxing areas or districts heretofore or hereafter established by law and (3) bonds or other evidences of indebtedness issued for self-liquidating and other projects payable primarily or exclusively from the proceeds of assessments or charges for special benefits or services are not subject to, or be included as bonds or evidences of indebtedness, in computing or applying the percent limitation described above.
+However, (1) tax anticipation notes or other evidences of indebtedness having a maturity not in excess of twelve (12) months, (2) bonds or other evidences of indebtedness issued or guaranteed by the County payable primarily or exclusively from taxes levied in or on, or other revenues of, special taxing areas or districts heretofore or hereafter established by law, (3) bonds or other evidences of indebtedness issued for self-liquidating and other projects payable primarily or exclusively from the proceeds of assessments or charges for special benefits or services and (4) agreements or other evidences of indebtedness executed or guaranteed by the County, payable primarily or exclusively from investment instruments purchased by the County, that are guaranteed to yield proceeds equal to or exceeding the amount of the County's indebtedness, are not subject to, or be included as bonds or evidences of indebtedness, in computing or applying the percent limitation described above.

-All bonds or other evidences of indebtedness issued by the St. Mary's Metropolitan Commission (the "Commission") under the authority of the Metropolitan Commission Enabling Act are subject to the percent limitation described in the preceding paragraph, and are also subject to the debt limitation as from time to time provided in the Metropolitan Commission Enabling Act.
-Presently, an amount equal to at least forty (40) percent of the percent limitation of indebtedness applied to the County (as described in the paragraph above) is available to the Commission for all bonds or other evidences of indebtedness of the Commission, and the total principal amount of bonds issued pursuant to the Metropolitan Commission Enabling Act for any sanitary district may not exceed 2% of the assessed valuation within that sanitary district.
+All bonds or other evidences of indebtedness issued by the St. Mary's Metropolitan Commission (the "Commission") under the authority of Chapter 113 of the Code of Public Laws of St. Mary's County, Maryland (the "Metropolitan Commission Enabling Act") are subject to the percent limitation described in the preceding paragraph, and are also subject to the debt limitation as from time to time provided in the Metropolitan Commission Enabling Act.
+Presently, an amount equal to at least forty percent (40%) of the percent limitation of indebtedness applied to the County (as described in the paragraph above) is available to the Commission for all bonds or other evidences of indebtedness of the Commission, and the total principal amount of bonds issued pursuant to the Metropolitan Commission Enabling Act for any sanitary district may not exceed two percent (2%) of the total value of the property assessed for County taxation purposes within all of the sanitary districts in which public water or sewer facilities are located.